tokens-studio/figma-plugin/developer-knowledgebase/creating-a-release.md

 ## Bundling the files

 Make sure that `package.json` contains the correct version number in the field `version` (for example `1.12.23`).
-Then, to create the necessary bundle, run `yan build` followed by `yarn bundle` to automatically create the release bundle in `./dist/bundle.zip`.
+Then, to create the necessary bundle, run `yarn build` followed by `yarn bundle` to automatically create the release bundle in `./dist/bundle.zip`.

 ## Launching in Figma